 I always use briquets when available because they are almost smokeless, more convenient, and the heat from them can be controlled better than with wood coals.

-Don’t ever use them indoors as they give off a toxic gas.
+Don’t ever use them indoors as they give off toxic gas.

 - As with the wood fire, you should have two fires going.
 One should be kept going so you can replenish the cooking fire.
-About 30 to 45 minutes before you are ready to cook, start your briquets.
+About 30 to 45 minutes before you cook, start your briquets.

 - Stack your unlit briquets in a mound.
 Pour lighter fluid or charcoal fire starter fluid, not gas, over them.
 If you think they are going out, fan them.
 This will usually bring life back to them.
 If fanning them doesn’t help, pour more lighter fluid on and light again.

 - When the briquets are red hot, they are usually an ashy grey and flare red when fanned.
 If you are still in doubt, hold your hand a few inches over the briquets.
 If they are burning, you’ll know by the heat they are giving out.

 - As you take away the briquets for use, pile additional unlighted ones on one side of the pile.
 These will light from the starter pile, and you will always have briquets burning as you need them.

 - If cooking for a large group, you’ll need a lot of briquets, so make a large pile.
 But only pour the lighter fluid over what you need to start cooking with.
 The other hot ones will start the briquets close by.
 You can remove them as needed.
 Keep adding more briquets to the pile.

 - It takes 16 to 18 briquets for the bottom of a 14″ oven to keep it cooking well for frying or roasting.
 An additional 12 or so are needed on top.

 - After they are burning well, put them in a checkerboard pattern, flat side up, to get the most heat from them.
 Don’t put them on edge — that provides a much smaller area of heat.